PetrPraveky/JavaMath/README.md

 - "***src/lib/math/complex/***" - place where all files and folder of complex mathematics are located.
 - "***img/***" - place where all additional images are located.
 # **Functions which are based on real numbers**
+## **What constants there currently are?**
+- **Stieljes constants** - Stieltjes constants are taken from *https://gist.github.com/cab1729/1318030*.
+There are only from 0 to 78.
+You can read more about them on wikipedia: *https://en.wikipedia.org/wiki/Stieltjes_constants*.
 ## **What function are now working?**

 - **Sign function** ("*src/lib/java/math/function/sign_function.java*") - Simple function that returns *-1* is number *x* is lower than *0*, returns *0* if *x* is equal to *0* and returns *1* if *x* is larger than *0*.
 You can read more on wikipedia: *https://en.wikipedia.org/wiki/Sign_function*.